MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-A `div` with the error message renders only if `errorMessage` contains data.
+An error message renders only if `errorMessage` contains data.

-After selecting `div`, reset `errorMessage` to an empty string, which hides the content.
+After the error is selected, `errorMessage` resets to an empty string, which hides the content.

 This method demonstrates how to display specific content, such as a modal or notification, in
 response to connection errors when connecting to a wallet.

-To see the error handling, uncomment the `WalletError` component in `src/App.tsx`.
+Uncomment the `WalletError` component in `src/App.tsx` and run the dapp.
-Then, run the dapp, disconnect from MetaMask, reconnect, and reject or cancel the connection.
+Disconnect from MetaMask, reconnect, and reject or cancel the connection.
-The following is displayed:
+Something like the following displays:

 ![View of WalletError component](../assets/tutorials/react-dapp/react-tutorial-02-wallet-error.png)

-### 8. Run the final state of the dapp
+### 9. Run the final state of the dapp

-Uncomment the code in `App.tsx`
+Make sure all code in `App.tsx` is uncommented:

 ```tsx title="App.tsx"
 import "./App.css"